gememma/wirebrush/content/projects.md

 <div class="flex-container">
 <div class="project-icon"> <img src="static/meowdy.png" alt="MEOWDY Sprite"> </div>
 <div> For a 24-hour hackathon, our team of three chose to build a western-RPG called MEOWDY using Rust
-and the [Bevy engine](https://bevyengine.org).
+and the <a href="https://bevyengine.org">Bevy engine</a>.
 One of the judges described our project as a "minimum lovable product", and the project won the prize for "Most Entertaining".